meredithmurfin/DynamicPlacementGenerator/README.md

 **`num_departures_by_hub_monthly.csv`**

-This file contains the monthl count of departure occurrences for each hub.
+This file contains the monthly count of departure occurrences for each hub.
 The count of departure occurrences for all airports excluding hubs is included in the OTHER column.

 #### Update Information to Reflect Current State/System

 **`data_to_read/removal_info.csv`**

-This file contains information on expected removals for each engine subtype.
-This most likely will not need to be updated often.
+This file contains information on expected number of removals for each engine subtype.
+This will most likely not need to be updated often.
 For each engine subtype, the following is specified:
 - Expected maximum number of removals in a month for all airports
 - Expected maximum number of removals in a month for each specific hub
 - Expected maximum number of removals in a month for all airports excluding hubs
 - Expected AOS cost
 - Whether or not these files were updated from the previous month (if any of the data for a subtype has been updated, make sure to set the UPDATED column value for that row to be TRUE)

-Our team based the values on past removal data for each type.
-We based the maximum number of removals that could happen on data from 2015-2019.
-We took the maximum that had ever occurred for each and added 1 to it.
-For example, if no more than 3 removals ever occurred in ATL, we assumed the maximum number of removals that could ever happen would be 4.
+Our team based these values on past removal data for each type.
+We set the maximum number of removals that could happen based on data from 2015-2019 by taking the maximum that had ever occurred for each and adding 1 to it.
+For example, if no more than 3 removals ever occurred in ATL, we assumed the maximum number of removals that could ever happen at ATL would be 4.

 Limitations:
 - The maximum number of removals for all airports cannot be less than 1 or greater than 10